lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

 ![LSP6 Key Manager overview not allowed](/img/standards/lsp6/lsp6-key-manager-overview-not-allowed.jpeg)

 Permissions for addresses are not stored on the Key Manager.
-Instead, they are **stored inside the data key-value store of the LSP0ERC725Account** linked to the Key Manager.
+Instead, they are **stored inside the data key - value store of the LSP0ERC725Account** linked to the Key Manager.
 This way, it is possible to easily **upgrade** the Key Manager without resetting all the permissions again.

 ---